yuchengkuo/yckuo/content/notes/windicss.md

 ## Attributify Mode

 Attributify mode is the most interesting one, it enables us to write utility class in html attributes.
+This could be useful to seperate utilities in different breakpoints.

 ```svelte
 <button